tachiyomiorg/website/src/help/faq/extensions.md

 Note that you must download the 64-bit version of Java or it will run out of memory.
 Access the program at [waicool20/mr2tachiyomi](https://github.com/waicool20/mr2tachiyomi).

+### Error: Value <url> at 0 of type java.lang.String cannot be converted to JSONObject

+If you get this error when opening Manga Rock chapters, try clearing your chapter cache (`Settings` > `Advanced`) and refreshing the chapters list.

 ## Madara

 ### Leviatan Scans is missing